ashokkumar27/realestate-fullstack-langgraph-quickstart/README.md

 ## Authentication

 Use the `/register` endpoint to create a user and `/login` to obtain a bearer token.
-Include this token in the `Authorization` header when interacting with the agent API.
+The provided React frontend includes a simple login screen that handles token storage automatically.
+Once authenticated, the token is sent in the `Authorization` header for all agent requests.

 ## How the Backend Agent Works (High-Level)